 You have an important role in ACP.
-Health care providers should encourage advance care planning not only by people who are facing a life-threatening condition or those who have a chronic disease, but also by people who are young and healthy.
+Health care providers should encourage advance care planning to people who are facing a life-threatening condition, have a chronic disease, and also to people who are young and healthy.
 ACP conversations should be held, if at all possible, before a health care crisis occurs so that the person has time to consider his or her choices and talk with loved ones.

 By having these conversations with patients early on, many members of the health care team feel more comfortable providing care that they know is in accordance with the person's wishes.
 If everyone understands the person's wishes, there is less anguish associated with end-of-life decision-making, reducing the potential for conflict between the person's loved ones and the health care team and between members of the health care team.
 Advance care planning is a way of preventing problems in decision-making should a time occur when a person becomes incapable and may need to rely on others.
 An advance care plan strengthens the relationship between health care providers and the people for whom they care.